kollection-nft/documentation/docs/developers/contracts.md

 By default, the contract will create the token ID's in numerical order starting with `1`.
 These are represented by the hex string encoding of the string version of the number - so for example, the token ID for `1` is represented as `0x31`.
 This is not a requirement for the KCS-2 standard and any valid hex value could be used - however, we recommend using hex strings for ID's.
 The token ID is also used as part of the path to find your metadata.
 [Read more about metadata here](metadata).

+### Step 6 (optional): configuring royalties

+If you'd like to specify a royalty amount and an address for the royalties from each sale to go to, you can do so using the following software and instructions.
+Currently this isn't supported by the main block explorer (koinosblocks) and is why you'll need to do this instead.

+Pull in the royalties-configuration repo from here: [Royalties configuration](https://github.com/kollection-nft/royalties-configuration)

+Make a copy of the `config.example.json` and name it `config.json`

+Fill in your private key for your contract along with the contract address.
+The address listed in the royalties object is the one where the royalties will be set.
+For the amount of royalties, you can use a calculation of x1000.
+Example: 2.5% would be 2500.
+Optionally, since this is an array, you can actually specify multiple royalty objects (for royalties to go to more than one account).
+The maximum amount of royalties that our marketplace contract will accept is 10%.